-The writing center visits classes to provide an overview of the CWC and writing conferences in order to encourage students to visit the Center.
+The Connors Writing Center visits classes to provide an overview of the CWC and writing conferences in order to encourage students to visit the Center.
 We also can help introduce a class to peer response.
 An overview of our two presentations are below.

 Connors Writing Center Introduction